 Factors that will lead to a higher bid:

 - High-end contractors will likely have more equipment and overhead.

 - The size of your home or projects also plays into the cost.
 The higher square footage you have to your home, the more materials you will need and the longer the installation process will take.
 Which results in a higher bid.

-- The shape of your home also plays a part.
-A simple box-shaped home is easier to side than a house with eaves, turrets, and/or multiple stories.
+- The shape of your home will also impact the price.
+A one-story, box-shaped home is less complex than a multi-story, architecturally complex house.

 - Warranties will also impact your quoted cost.
 Most installers offer workmanship warranties that assure the product will be installed in a way that meets the manufacturer’s instructions and specification.
 Some manufacturers also offer warranties with their products.
 Be sure the quoted warranty is clear in what it covers — and in what it doesn’t.